 Mount the Camera to a Tripod

-You’ll want to mount the camera to a tripod that’s capable of holding the weight of the camera/lens.
-There are a number of tripods available, but if you are looking for an inexpensive solution you can pick up something like this 57 inch Camera Tripod from Amazon ($40.99).
+There are a number of standard sized tripods available as well, and if you are looking for an inexpensive solution you can pick up something like this 57 inch Camera Tripod from Amazon ($40.99).

 You’ll need to configure your software (such as the free OBS) to use your camera as a USB webcam.
 Settings will vary depending on the software you are using, but in general there should be a way to easily tell the software which device to use as a camera.
 The camera will show up in your devices as “EOS Webcam Utility Beta” and once you select it, you’ll hear the camera’s mirror go “whack” as it becomes disabled and video will appear on your camera’s LCD.